 Get an idea of how much you can borrow

 Getting preapproved for an auto loan can help you set realistic expectations about what you can afford to spend.
 When you receive an auto loan preapproval, the lender gives you a quote for the amount you can borrow and may include the car, title, taxes and additional fees.

-You’ll also get an idea of what your interest rate and loan terms will be, so you can calculate your monthly car payment and set your budget accordingly.
+You’ll also get an idea of what your interest rate and loan terms will be, so you can calculate your monthly car payment and how much car you can afford accordingly.
 Remember, you don’t have to apply for the maximum amount you’re preapproved for.
 And in many cases — after you factor in the rest of your expenses — it may be a good idea to borrow less if possible.

 You can focus on the car

 If you haven’t taken the time to run the numbers before you go to the dealership, it’s easy to get distracted wondering what you’ll be able to afford and how much your monthly payments will be.
 But if you already have an idea of how much you can spend beforehand, you can focus on cars that fall within that price range and your budget.
 This can help you feel confident that your loan payments won’t stretch your budget too thin.

 You’ll have greater negotiating power